-- 1. This is a Freedom of Information Act ("FOIA") case filed by plaintiff Jennifer Smith, an immigration attorney, which originally sought to obtain the release of agency records held by the defendant and to challenge defendant's practice of withholding documents otherwise subject to a FOIA request for reasons outside the statutory exemptions. - 2.
-As originally filed, this case concerned 18 pages of documents related to one of Ms. Smith's non-citizen clients that defendant U.S. Immigration and Customs Enforcement ("ICE") refused to provide to Ms. Smith.
-The agency relied on what defendant characterized as its "practice" of denying access to the FOIA process to persons ICE deems to be "fugitive alien FOIA requesters."
-Because this justification for denial that the government has adopted as a "practice" does not fall within one of the statutorily designated exemptions to the Freedom of Information Act, defendant improperly withheld agency records from Ms. Smith. - 3.
-On September 27, 2016, while this action was pending, ICE released the records related to Ms. Smith's client that ICE had previously withheld under its illegal practice.
+- 1. This is a Freedom of Information Act ("FOIA") case seeking to obtain the release of agency records held by the defendants and challenging defendants' policy to withhold documents otherwise subject to a FOIA request for reasons outside the statutory exemptions. - 2.
+Plaintiff Jennifer Smith, an immigration attorney, sought access to records related to the immigration status of one of her non-citizen clients.
+This case concerns 18 pages of documents that U.S. Citizen and Immigration Services ("USCIS") identified as responsive but failed to disclose.
+Instead, USCIS "referred" the request for those documents to its sister agency, defendant U.S. Immigration and Customs Enforcement ("ICE").
+In turn, ICE refused to provide the responsive documents to Ms. Smith, relying on what it characterized as its "practice to deny fugitive alien FOIA requesters access to the FOIA process when the records requested could assist the alien in continuing to evade enforcement efforts."
+Because this justification for denial does not fall within one of the statutorily designated exemptions to the Freedom of Information Act, defendants improperly withheld agency records from Ms. Smith.